Othryades/employeeManager-VanillaJs/README.md

-Project Title
+Project Title:
-employee task, vanilla js and jquery
+*employee task, vanilla js and jquery

-Getting Started
+Getting Started:
-just open the index.html in any browser
+*just open the index.html in any browser

-Authors
+Authors:
-Moris
+*Moris

-License
+License:
-This project is licensed under the MIT License - see the LICENSE.md file for details
+*This project is licensed under the MIT License - see the LICENSE.md file for details